Abbott Northwestern Hospital

 This treatment applies radiation internally directly on the tumor location.
 Brachytherapy delivers a higher dose of radiation to help destroy the main mass of tumor cells in a more concentrated fashion.
 Abbott Northwestern offers high-dose brachytherapy (HDR).

 This is a one-time, noninvasive procedure that administers precise, high doses of radiation to cranial abnormalities.
 Stereotactic radiosurgery uses computer imaging to precisely locate the lesions in three dimensions.

 This treatment method delivers radiation to cranial tumors over a number of days, reducing radiation exposure of nearby structures.
 The procedure is important for treating lesions near radiosensitive tissues.

-Stereotactic Ablative Radiotherapy
+Stereotactic Ablative Radiotherapy (SABR)

 This treatment method delivers radiation to isolated tumors in the body over a shorter course of treatment, reducing radiation exposure to nearby structures.
 The treatment course is shorter in duration.
 Ask your radiation oncologist if this type of treatment is suitable for your diagnosis.

 This external treatment has the ability to identify in three-dimensions the tumor and surrounding normal tissues and customize the radiation beams.

 In this form of external treatment, the radiation beam intensity is altered to ‘paint’ with radiation doses for the desired concentration.

 This type of imaging occurs prior to daily treatment and matches structures in the body exactly with the CT images that were taken for treatment planning and sets the radiation therapy target at each treatment.